St. Jude Summer Plus Fellowship

 What students say about their Summer Plus Fellowship:

-This program exceeded my expectations in terms of the degree to which I was exposed to state-of-the-art research technologies and brilliant scientists form all over the world.
+This program exceeded my expectations in terms of the degree to which I was exposed to state-of-the-art research technologies and brilliant scientists from all over the world.

 This experience has helped me discover myself as a person, has challenged me to become a life-long student, and has made me a better scientist.